infinitered/reactotron/docs/plugin-docs/plugin-redux.md

 # reactotron-redux

-[Redux](http://redux.js.org/) is library for managing global state.
+[Redux](http://redux.js.org/) is a library for managing global state.
 It's pretty damn awesome.

 And everyone knows when you combine two great things, you get a super-awesome thing.
 Except for toothpaste & orange juice.
 Keep those separate.